onlyhavecans/jp-study-bitbar/README.md

 ## Requirements

-You will need to have [BitBar](https://github.com/matryer/bitbar)
+You will need to install [BitBar](https://github.com/matryer/bitbar)

-You will need python (you probably already have this on most macs)
+I tried to make this to use default python3 with no extra requirements.
+However older macOS might not have python3.
+If you are having issues and are not sure try opening Terminal.app and running the command `python3 --version`.
+If that command gives you a sad, you may need to [install python3](https://www.python.org/downloads/)

 ## WaniKani (Kanji)

-I have no idea how this is the first plugin I have found that uses APIv2.

 1. Get your read-only v2 api key [from WaniKani](https://www.wanikani.com/settings/personal_access_tokens)
+1. Open Terminal.app and run `mkdir -p ~/.config/wanikani.com/ && open -a TextEdit.app ~/.config/wanikani.com/api.key`
-1. Put the api key in `~/.config/wanikani.com/api.key` (you may need to make folders)
+1. Put the api key in the file and save, which will save to `~/.config/wanikani.com/api.key`
 1. Copy `wanikani.15m.py` into your BitBar Folder (or use the included Enabled!)

 ## BunPro (Grammar)

 1. Get your api key [from your BunPro settings page](https://bunpro.jp/)
+1. Open Terminal.app and run `mkdir -p  ~/.config/bunpro.jp/ && open -a TextEdit.app ~/.config/bunpro.jp/api.key`
-1. Put the api key in `~/.config/bunpro.jp/api.key` (you may need to make folders)
+1. Put the api key in the file and save, which will save to `~/.config/bunpro.jp/api.key`
 1. Copy `bunpro.15m.py` into your BitBar Folder (or use the included Enabled!)